ss1611/CS220-AU-portfolio-1/README.md

 **05/12/21**: Learned how to resize and centre images in GitHub readme.md files; edited the photo (quality/size and centrality) in the first blog post hyperlink.

+**06/12/12**: expanded 'education' setion and inserted CV.
+Also converted this section to a hyperlink for aesthetic clarity.

 <br>

 ## To do list